 The MacDonnell Ranges are part of the Red Centre Way road trip that connects Uluru and Kings Canyon with Alice Springs.

 Read next: Best Things to Do in Alice Springs

 Like most of Central Australia, it’s best to visit the West MacDonnell Ranges in the cooler winter months.
 From April until September, the temperatures are perfect for exploring, with warm days and cool nights.
 Visiting outside of these months, you may experience days over 40 degrees, as well as, severe rainfall.

 However, winter is also the most popular time to visit, so expect a lot of people visiting the West MacDonnell Ranges attractions.
 The campgrounds are also very busy at this time, so it’s best to plan ahead and arrive early in the day.
 More on this below.

 Essential information for visiting West MacDonnell Ranges

-Park entry: There are no park fees or park passes required for the West MacDonnell National Park.
+Park entry: A Parks Pass is required for entry to West MacDonnell National Park.
 It’s completely free to visit.
-However, there are camp fees, starting from $4 per person per night.
+However, there are camp fees, starting from $6 per person per night.
 An exception to this is Standley Chasm, which is privately owned and managed by the local Arrernte people and has an entry fee.